-Report Recommendations Management's Most Current Response Status () LAMAR INSTITU ITE OF TECHNOLOGY Limited Review of Information Technology Logical Access, May 2019 exemptions allowed for information that relates to computer Government Code 552.139).
-There are seven audit recommendations outstanding from the Two recommendations: Implemented Five recommendations: In Progress Proctored Exams, June 2020 Management should consider requesting that the former faculty member provide exact records of fees collected and exam costs remitted to the third-party testing/certification provider and return the excess of funds collected to LIT for refunds to the respective students/payment sources.
+Limited Review of Information Technology Logical Access, May 2019 Issues, recommendations, and management action plans for this audit are actively being addressed.
+The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
+There are seven audit recommendations outstanding from this audit.
+The status for these items is as follows: Two recommendations: Implemented Progress Proctored Exams, June 2020 Management should consider requesting that the former faculty member provide exact records of fees collected and exam costs remitted to the third-party testing/certification provider and return the excess of funds collected to LIT for refunds to the respective students/payment sources.
 Management should consider working with TSUS General Counsel in drafting any type of request or demand letter.
 Management has met with the OGC and is following the recommendations from counsel to not pursue collection.
 Implemented Management should move the responsibility for collecting any testing fees to LIT's Testing Center.
 If in person, the testing fees will be collected at the Cashier's Office.
 If allowed, student will remit payment directly online.
 Persons Responsible: Dr. Kerry Mix, Executive Vice President and Provost, and Bonnie Albright Vice President for Finance and Operations Revised Timetable for Completion: December 31, 2020 (was August 31, 2020) Implemented Management should move the technology certification exams to LIT's Testing Center.
 The decision was made by management to move the technology certification exams to the Testing Center once the testing starts again and all faculty will be notified.
 Implemented Management should ensure that the required approval letter is posted in the testing location.
 Management will ensure that the required approval letter is posted in the Testing Center.
 Persons Responsible: Dr. Kerry Mix, Executive Vice President and Provost, and Dr. Angela Hill, Dean of Student and Academic Success Revised Timetable for Completion: February 28, 2021 (was July 31, 2020) In Progress Management should determine if LIT or the former faculty member is responsible for the technology certification exams currently in possession of the former faculty Management will determine if the technology certification exams in the possession of the former faculty member are the responsibility of LIT and if so, arrange to have them In Progress